-- Applications for development should include desk based archaeological assessments and/or and a Heritage Statement to assess the impact of the development on the assets and their setting. - Developments should be designed to avoid the most sensitive areas, make consideration of screening, record archaeological remains, and increase public access and understanding of heritage and archaeological assets, as well as enhance the setting of such assets where possible. - The draft Policies ST37: Conservation and Enhancement of the Historic Environment and 38: Heritage Assets provide protection for both designated and non-designated assets and are therefore expected to go a long way to help mitigate any negative effects.
+- Applications for development should include a desk based Heritage Statement to assess the impact of the development on the assets and their setting. - Developments should be designed to avoid the most sensitive areas, make consideration of screening, increase public access and understanding of heritage assets, as well as enhance the setting of such assets where possible. - The draft Policies ST44: The Historic Environment and 45: Heritage Assets provide protection for both designated and non-designated assets and are therefore expected to go a long way to help mitigate any negative effects.